priyanshunayan/hotel-review-sentiment-analysis/README.md

 # Sentiment Analysis of Hotel Reviews

 Sentiment Analysis of hotel reviews by using Word Embedding, CNN,RNN.
-I built this as my minor project for 6th sem.
+We built this as our minor project for 6th sem.

 Dataset used: https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe
 ## Five techonologies used :-